Former President Donald Trump to appear exclusively on 'Fox News Primetime' with Maria Bartiromo

 He has issued a handful of political endorsements ahead of the 2022 midterms, including for Indiana congressional hopeful Max Miller, a Republican seeking to unseat Rep. Anthony Gonzalez, R-Ohio.
 Gonzalez, a former Indianapolis Colts wide receiver, voted to impeach Trump in January.

-He has also pledged to visit Alaska to campaign against any Republican primary challenger to Sen. Lisa Murkowski, R-Alaska, for similar reasons.
+He has also pledged to visit Alaska to campaign for any Republican primary challenger to Sen. Lisa Murkowski, R-Alaska, for similar reasons.
 Trump also endorsed his former press secretary, Sarah Huckabee Sanders, who is running for governor of Arkansas.

 Tune in at 7 PM ET for this exclusive interview.